team-mayes/atesa/docs/the_config_file.rst

 Umbrella Sampling
 ~~~~~~~~~~~~~~~~~

 The final analysis step after a satisfactory committor analysis run is to obtain the free energy profile along the reaction coordinate.
-The preferred method for this is umbrella sampling, which is automated in ATESA for users with access to a build of Amber that supports the "irxncor=1" option (not yet publicly available as of May 2020; contact Mike Crowley at the National Renewable Energy Laboratory in Golden, CO if interested).
+The preferred method for this is umbrella sampling, which is automated in ATESA for users with access to a build of Amber that supports the "irxncor=1" option (not yet publicly available as of May 2020; contact Michael F. Crowley at the National Renewable Energy Laboratory in Golden, CO if interested).

 The conditions under which equilibrium path sampling should be used instead are as follows: